 Our business is impacted by general economic conditions, including international, national, regional and local economic conditions, which are outside of our control.
 Economic slowdowns or downturns, adverse economic conditions, cyclical trends, variations in interest rates, variations in currency exchange rates, reduced client spending and other factors could have a material adverse effect on our business, financial condition, and results of operations.
-Although our operations are diversified, significant erosion in levels of activity in any segment in which we operate could have a negative impact on our business, financial conditions.
+Although our operations are diversified, significant erosion in levels of activity in any segment in which we operate could have a negative impact on our business, financial condition and results of operations.